juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Bounce Short
 - [ ] Ran before with similar resistance range(1yr to 6mth ago)
-- [ ] There are intraday spikes bouncing around
+- [ ] There are intraday spikes bouncing around in the previous days
+- [ ] Stock went up a lot
+- [ ]
 - [ ] Stock is at intraday resistance(individual or the most consolidated area) from the past few days

 ## Getting Started